 Our bursary programme is supported by donations from many different groups within our community including alumnae, former staff, parents and friends of the school.

-“At a time the teachers and pupils have gone the extra mile to maintain the high standards of education and inclusiveness during the pandemic the least we former pupils can do is support it with whatever we can afford.”
+“At a time when the teachers and pupils have gone the extra mile to maintain the high standards of education and inclusiveness during the pandemic the least we former pupils can do is support it with whatever we can afford.”
 Donor, December 2020

 In the last school year the school received over 100 gifts, with 88% of fundraising income allocated to bursary provision.
 Support from our donors makes a significant difference to the bursary programme and the school is incredibly grateful for their generosity.